This post may contain affiliate links.

 Cook Steak By Temperature

-The best way to ensure your steak is cooked to your liking is to monitor the internal temperature using an instant-read thermometer (this is our favorite thermometer).
+The best way to ensure your steak is cooked to your liking is to monitor the internal temperature using an instant-read thermometer (this is my favorite thermometer).

 DonenessPull from heat atAfter resting temp should be